fbohz/fbohz.github.io/_posts/2020-05-18-component_library_storybook.markdown

 As you have users testing your library you might have to do edits.
 You can prevent this by being thorough and trying to go on all use cases of components.

 Ask users for specific feedback.
-E.g. what parts are useful/not useful? do they hit snags in implementation?
+E.g. What parts are useful/not useful?
+Do they hit snags in implementation?

 *Expanding and Maintaining Your Library*

 Keep **backlog of components** that you want to build in the future.
 This is important as you start to include other team members to contribute in your library.

 You might also see that some components are not being used.
 Try to reduce this clutter in library.
-Check with other developers and designers why is it not being used. **Tag components** to denote status.
-E.g. retiring, active component etc. This labeling will keep users up to date on whats going on with your library.
+Check with other developers and designers why a component is not being used. **Tag components** to denote status.
+E.g. retiring, active component etc. This labeling will keep users up-to-date on whats going on with your library.

-You can also have an external version of library (such as the link shared).
-The internal version can have other tags etc.
+You can also have an external version of library (such as the link shared above).
+The internal version can have internal tags as well, IP information, etc.

 *Maintenance* is also key.
 Think where you can tie component library creation.
 Sprint planning can be useful to tie it with the component backlog.
 Make sure you're active in maintaining your library so it doesn't become outdated.

 *Final tips*

 - **Keep it simple**.
 Sometimes being limiting/restricting on props, might mean you have to add a lot of conditionals to keep up with all the use cases.
 So being open at the beggining can save you a lot of upfront time.
 Start with less opinionated component and build from there if really need it.
 Make your components more flexible.
-See my [last blog](http://fbohz.com/react_pattern_apropcalypse) for more info on flexible components.
+See my [**last blog**](http://fbohz.com/react_pattern_apropcalypse) for more info on flexible components.
 - Unfinished components are ok.
 Build from the feedback of your users.
 - Have accesibility in mind.
-- [Read Atomic Design Book](https://atomicdesign.bradfrost.com/table-of-contents/) to increase your knowledge and build a solid library with advanced components families.
+- [**Read Atomic Design Book**](https://atomicdesign.bradfrost.com/table-of-contents/) to increase your knowledge and build a solid library with advanced components families.
+- Don't forget the [**component checklist**](https://twitter.com/EmmaBostian/status/1177248937763311617) you can use as you build your library.
-- Check out the presentation video [here](https://youtu.be/MEeZLM1XVLI?t=10258).
+- Check out the presentation video [**here**](https://youtu.be/MEeZLM1XVLI?t=10258).

+That's all folks.
 Happy component library building! 📗